guillermooo/sublime-undocs/source/basic_concepts.rst

 Mastering Sublime Text Takes Time
 =================================

-This guide will teach you
-how to use and configure Sublime Text.

-Sublime Text is a versatile editor for programmers, but you don't need to be one in order to use it, or to configure it extensively—it's an efficient tool out of the box.
-Hackers, however, will appreciate all the customization and extensibility opportunities.

 Mastering Sublime Text requires time and practice.
 Luckily, it's built around
 a handful of concepts
 that make for a consistent
 system once all the pieces come together.

+This guide will teach you
+how to use and configure Sublime Text.

+Sublime Text is a versatile editor for programmers, but you don't need to be one in order to use it, and you don't need to configure it extensively to be productive—it's an efficient tool out of the box.
+Hackers, however, will appreciate all the customization and extensibility opportunities.

 In the following paragraphs,
 we'll outline key aspects